tugot17/gpu-price-tracker/README.md

 - GH200 96GB / 480GB / 624GB
 - A100 80GB (SXM4 and PCIe tracked separately)

-For each snapshot (every 4 hours), it calculates:
+For each snapshot (every 30 minutes), it calculates:
 - Price percentiles (min, p10, p25, median, p75, p90, max)
 - Availability by stock status
 - Breakdown by provider